-Rev Dr Dave Keizan Shoji Scott FRSA is the leader of the StoneWater Zen Sangha, an ordained Buddhist priest and lineage holder in the Soto Zen school, having received shiho (dharma transmission) from Tenshin Fletcher Roshi in October 2009.
-He is also a widely published writer on Japan, Zen Buddhism, comparative religion and cookery, and is a Fellow of the Royal Society of Arts.
-Sensei lives in Liverpool and was a joint owner of the renowned Everyman Bistro on Hope Street.
+Rev Dr David Keizan Shoji Scott FRSA is the founder and leader of the StoneWater Zen Sangha.
+He is an ordained Buddhist priest and lineage holder in the Soto Zen school, having received Shiho (Dharma transmission) from Tenshin Fletcher Roshi in October 2009.
+Keizan Sensei is also a widely published writer on Japan, Zen Buddhism, comparative religion and cookery.
+He is a Fellow of the Royal Society of Arts.

 After gaining a doctorate at Manchester University, he left academic life to travel and write.
 He went to Okinawa in 1974 where he studied karate with Master Kanei Uechi at the dojo in Futenma.
 On his return to Liverpool, he started his own dojo and founded the Uechi-Ryu Karate Association (Great Britain).

 Sensei has been a Zen practitioner with White Plum Asanga since 1982, intially under the guidance of Genpo Merzel Roshi of the Kanzeon Sangha.